Repeating the year, Transferring & Withdrawal

 There are three types of modules:

-Mandatory - these are modules which are central to the programme of study, and therefore students must take and pass them in order to meet the requirements of the award.
+Mandatory - these are modules which are central to the programme of study, which means that you must take and pass them in order to meet the requirements of the award.

-Requisite - these are modules that students must take as part of their programme of study (for example because there is no optionality built into the programme at that level), but it is not compulsory that they pass the module (i.e. if they fail the module, they may be able to take an alternative module within the validated programme to make up the credit deficit).
+Requisite - these are modules that you must take as part of your programme of study (for example because there is no optionality built into the programme at that level), but it is not compulsory that you pass the module (i.e. if you fail the module, you may be able to take an alternative module within the validated programme to make up the credit deficit).

-Optional - these are modules which students can select to complete as part of their overall programme of study.
-It is not compulsory that students pass the module (i.e. if they fail the module, they may be able to take an alternative module within the validated programme to make up the credit deficit).
+Optional - these are modules which you can select to complete as part of your overall programme of study.
+It is not compulsory that you pass the module (i.e. if you fail the module, you may be able to take an alternative module within the validated programme to make up the credit deficit).